 8. Complex Strategies Are Better: Complexity does not guarantee better returns.
 Traders should stick with simple strategies based on price movement, trend identification, and money management.
 Profits are made at the margin, and changing a successful system is unnecessary.

-9. Money Management Just Means Stopping: Wrong.
-Money management encompasses ‘risk per trade’, the number of open trades, hedging, and correlation considerations.
+9. Money Management Just Means Stopping: Money management encompasses ‘risk per trade’, the number of open trades, hedging, and correlation considerations.
 It is a crucial factor in trading success and goes beyond simply setting stop orders.
 Ignoring money management leads to failure, regardless of the trading strategy.

 10. Just Follow What the Others Are Doing: Traders should develop their own skills and conclusions instead of blindly following the advice of others.
 While experienced professionals can provide valuable insights, traders should filter and scrutinize information before acting on it.
 The trader’s own judgment and input are essential for the profitability of their account.